-18. Has participated in another clinical study of an investigational product within 2 months before the beginning or anytime during the duration of the current clinical study.
+17. Has participated in another clinical study of an investigational product before the beginning or anytime during the duration of the current clinical study.
 Participants enrolled in observational studies may be included; these will be reviewed on a case-by-case basis for approval by the Sponsor.